Click "Play" to Listed the Article

 It’s not always a simple task to tell cockroaches from other bugs, especially if it’s your first time dealing with them.
 Common insects like beetles and crickets are often mistaken for cockroaches.
-Well, if you think you have seen a cockroach, and you are not sure about it, we have compiled a list to help you better identify them and to apply cockroach extermination properly.
+Well, if you think you have seen a cockroach, and you are not sure about it, we have compiled a list to help you better identify them by calling cockroach extermination Toronto.

 Physical characteristics of bugs that look like cockroaches

 Cockroaches are naturally flat, with an oval shaped body.
 They also have long legs with an antenna.
 Beetles, on the other hand, have shorter legs with an antenna.
 Beetles also have a hard exoskeleton, and you will be able to hear a definite crouch when you squash them.
 Crickets are shaped like grasshoppers and have strong hind legs that they use for hopping.

 Markings and colour

 Cockroaches have a distinct reddish-brown colour and sometimes black.
 Some cockroaches will have a single colour of brown while others will have more than one colour.
 A common cockroach species, the American cockroach, has reddish-brown wings with a light-coloured circular marking on its thorax.
 It also has a light-coloured band right below its head.

 There are more than 300,000 species of beetles in the world, and they have various sizes, shapes, and colours.
 However, many beetles are brown, which makes it very easy to confuse them with cockroaches.
 The June bug and beetle are the two most commonly confused bugs for cockroaches.